How to Unlock the Netgear MR7400 / Nighthawk M7 Pro 5G Router (2026 Guide)

 My IMEI shows “000000000000000” or “404” after a previous repair attempt — can you restore it?

 Yes.
-We rewrite a valid IMEI bound to the device’s hardware identifiers.
-After the repair the router registers normally on every network we’ve tested.
+We rewrite a valid IMEI bound to the device’s hardware identifiers so the router registers normally on the network.

 Why do I need a TTL change?

-Some carriers (especially in the US, AU, and CA) inspect the TTL value of outbound packets to detect tethering and either block hotspot use or downgrade speeds.
-Setting a fixed TTL at the router level masks tethered traffic so it appears to come directly from a phone.
+Some carriers (especially in the US, AU, and CA) inspect the TTL value of outbound packets to detect tethering.
+Setting a fixed TTL at the router level keeps tethered traffic looking like it came directly from a phone, which avoids hotspot blocking or speed throttling on plans where that matters.

 What about the Nighthawk M7 (MR7100) — is that the same device?